 I’m from Brazil, but I feel very comfortable in Szeged.
 Attending the courses, I acquired thorough knowledge, which was helped by the well-equipped labs, and the modern library of the University.
 Despite the hustle and bustle, the town is still safe, the quality of life is considerably high, and we receive every assistance to fit in, such as excellent program administration or help searching for accommodations.

-Amin Alawar - Faculty of Science and Informatics - Biology (PhD)
+Hardeep Kaur - Faculty of Sciences and Informatics - Biology PhD

 Gizem Gültekin – Faculty of Law and Political Sciences

 I am studying at University of Szeged as a former Erasmus student, currently as a Stipendium Hungaricum scholarship holder.
 Both the institution and the town are wonderful.
 Many entertainment and sports facilities are provided, and it is also easy to make new friends.
 It is a great experience to attend the University, and I would like to stay in Szeged and continue my academic studies.

 Phuong Thu Tran - Faculty of Economics - Business Administration and Management